en

 Browse to the dataset path

-• For Azure Single Sign On presets, the DSS users can access other SharePoint sites they have access rights to.
+• For Azure Single Sign On presets, the Dataiku users can access other SharePoint sites they have access rights to.
 For this, select Show advanced parameters and set the site path and/or root path in Site path preset overwrite / Root directory preset overwrite

 • If the source is a list,